cstath/PPM-Filters/README.md

 # PPM-Filters
 This application provides basic image filtering for files in ppm format.
 You can apply successive filters and export the filtered image into an output file.
-The filters currently available, are gray, blur and diff filters.
+The filters currently available, are gray, blur, median and diff filters.

 It also includes a simplistic Qt graphical front-end of the application, allowing for interactive image processing.